GFargo/VVV-DevDash/README.md

 _**Note:** DevDash has no affiliation with Varying Vagrant Vagrants or any other components listed here._

 # Installation
-Clone this repo to your VVV/www/default/ directory
+First step is to clone DevDash into your local VVV installation.
 Navigate to `/path/to/vvv/www/default` directory and run the following command in terminal.

 ```
 $ git clone https://github.com/gfargo/VVV-DevDash.git dashboard ; build/sh/_install.sh